Specify testing scope in automated accessibility tests

-Define the testing scope for automated app accessibility testing within your test suite.
+Define the scope for automated accessibility testing in your test suite.

-You might want to include accessibility tests only for certain device combinations or test cases.
-In that case, you can limit the scope of accessibility tests to specific device combinations or test cases.
+In some cases, you may want to run accessibility tests only on specific device combinations or for specific test cases.
+You can configure your test suite to limit the scope of testing to only those devices and test cases.

 Test on specific device combinations